 The multi-period route elimination heuristic for ConVRPTW requires as input a feasible initial solution $R$, which is obtained with the multi-period extension of the initial solution construction heuristic for ConVRPTW.
-Like in the one-period heuristic, stages 1 through 3 are applied repeatedly to the incumbent solution $R$ to reduce the number of vehicles one by one, until the total computation time reaches a given limit $CT_{max}$.
-Finally, we obtain a new solution $R$ with a lower number of drivers than the initial solution.
-See Figure \ref{fig:3} for a general picture.
+Like in the one-period heuristic, stages 1 through 3 are repeatedly applied to the incumbent solution $R$ to reduce the number of vehicles one by one, until the total computation time reaches a given limit $CT_{max}$.
+Finally, we obtain a new solution $R$ with fewer drivers than the initial solution.
+See Figure \ref{fig:3} for a general overview.

-Unlike the original one-period heuristic, the vehicle to eliminate is not chosen at random, but we select the vehicle with the least sum of numbers of {\em active} customers over all periods of the planning horizon.
+Unlike the original one-period heuristic, the vehicle to eliminate is not chosen at random, but we select the vehicle with the least total number of {\em active} customer-days over the planning horizon (the sum over all customers of all days when they are active).
 The original idea to choose a vehicle at random proved not to be as effective, given the complexity of the instances that we need to deal with.
-We remove temporarily the vehicle and we initialize the stack $EP$ with its customers.
+We temporarily remove the vehicle, and we initialize the stack $EP$ with its customers.
 Then, a repeated attempt is made to insert the customers from the $EP$ into the $|K| - 1$ remaining subsets of customers, avoiding capacity and time window constraint violations, for each day that a selected customer is {\em active}.

 In the first stage, we define the set of partial solutions that are obtained by inserting $v_{in}$ into all vehicles at all possible positions as $\mathcal{N}_{insert}(v_{in},R)$.
-Now, insertion of a client into a vehicle considers an insertion position for each day (route) of the planning horizon.
-Insertion into a vehicle is feasible only if the corresponding insertion positions lead to feasible routes over the complete planning horizon.
+Now, the insertion of a client into a vehicle considers an insertion position for each day (route) of the planning horizon.
+Insertion into a vehicle is feasible only if the corresponding insertion positions lead to feasible routes over the whole planning horizon.
 The quality of a feasible insertion into a vehicle is computed as the sum of the respective qualities over all days of the planning horizon (using the same formulas as in the multi-period initial solution construction).
 If there exist feasible insertions into a vehicle, then the next solution is not chosen at random like in the original one-period algorithm, but the best quality insertion into a vehicle is selected.